 - If the person appears unconscious, tap or shake his or her shoulder and ask loudly, "Are you OK?"

-- If an AED is immediately available, deliver one shock if instructed by the device, then begin CPR.
+- As soon as an AED is available, deliver one shock if instructed by the device, then begin CPR.

 Remember to spell C-A-B